AmeliaYeah/AmeliaYeah/README.md

 # Hi :3
 I'm Amelia.
 I sometimes like to develop things.
-&nbsp;
-I'm not a skinwalker.
+I am **NOT** a skinwalker.

 # Information about me (for parasocial people)
 ### General Information